ConsumerLab Review: Are Their Ratings Trustworthy?

 The company's founder is an MD named Dr. Tod Cooperman who has helped guide government policy on dietary supplement regulation.

-The company's VP for Research is a man named Mark Anderson who has authored 10 peer-reviewed publications and has a PhD in pharmacology/toxicology.
+The company's VP for Research, Mark Anderson, has authored 10 peer-reviewed publications and has a PhD in pharmacology/toxicology.

 ConsumerLab's Senior Research Manager has a master's degree in biotechnology, and is obtaining a PhD in chemistry.